doctorfree/MusicPlayerPlus/README.md

 #    'console' will force a tmux session
 #    'current' will force a tmux session in the current terminal window
 #    'gnome' will use the gnome-terminal emulator if installed
-#    'kitty' will use the kitty terminal emulator if installed
+#    'kitty' will use the Kitty terminal emulator if installed
 #    'retro' will use cool-retro-term if installed
 #    'simple' will use the ST terminal emulator if installed
 #    'tilix' will use the Tilix terminal emulator if installed
-#  Default fallback if none specified or not available is kitty
+#  Default fallback if none specified or not available is Kitty
 #
 #  Uncomment the preferred mode
 #MPP_MODE=console